J. T. Hellstrom: Storylines

 He becomes engaged to Victoria.
 At the time, Victoria was expecting a baby that may be either J. T.'s child or the child of her estranged husband, and Colleen's father, Brad Carlton.
 J. T. assures her that the paternity of Victoria's child will make no difference for him and his plans for their life together.
 When Victoria is hit by a fallen rock during the Clear Springs explosion, she is left comatose.
 The doctors suggest that they do an emergency C-section to save Victoria, leaving the baby's chances slim.
 Victor wants to save Victoria and her mother Nikki Newman wants to save the baby.
-J. T. is left frustrated, as he does not have a say in what happens to his fiance or "his" son.
+J. T. is left frustrated, as he does not have a say in what happens to his fiancé or "his" son.
 The decision is made after Victoria's condition takes a turn for the worse, and the baby is delivered via C-section while she is still comatose.
 A paternity test done when blood is removed for medical tests proved that J. T. is the father of Victoria's son.
 With Victoria still comatose, J. T. decides that their son needs a name.
 He names the baby Reed, after Victoria's mother's maiden name, and because a reed is strong and bends with the wind.

-Victoria's father, Victor Newman, hires J. T. to investigate Nikki's fiance David Chow.
+Victoria's father, Victor Newman, hires J. T. to investigate Nikki's fiancé David Chow.
 When J. T. inadvertently tips Nikki off by the way he is questioning her, Victor fires J. T. He has some unease about the strong role Victor plays in the lives of the Newman family, but when Victor offers him a job as head of Newman Enterprises security, J. T. accepts.
 Victoria wakes up and reunites with J. T. and Reed.
 He and Victoria are married several days later.
 Victor then asks J. T. to investigate Colleen in order to take away her seat on the Newman Board.
 J. T. quits his job at Newman and begins working with Paul.
 Colleen dies in October 2009 from drowning.
 J. T. is heartbroken and admits to Colleen that he loves her, which ultimately brings the end to his marriage with Victoria as they decide to divorce.
 During this time, he relies more and more on the pregnant Mackenzie, his former high school girlfriend for support.
 He seeks and receives full custody of his son, Reed.
 He especially does not want Reed to be around his maternal grandfather, Victor.
 Victoria has vowed to fight and overturn the judge's ruling, with the help of her family.
 J. T. reunites with Mac, however, J. T.'s current job, spying on Newman Enterprises and gaining information on it for Tucker McCall, puts a strain on their relationship.
 In September, Mac tells J. T. that she may be pregnant with their second child, the first ending in a miscarriage.